 Move your arm, hit strings, mission accomplished.

 - Different things are more important at different stages.

 Complete beginner –> strength trumps accuracy.

 - It’s not your job to know that.
 That is what a pro-teacher is for.

 - If you make it your job to know that: you are unfocused.
 Practice instead and become a better guitarist.

 Only make this your job, if you want your job description to read: “Pro Guitar & Music Teacher”

 - Lastly: this above shows why people who learn from Youtube or videos never become amazing guitarists.

-There’s a billion billion educational subtleties like the one described in this blog, that people who learn from YouTube are not even aware off, that they are missing out on, and that are slowing them down in ways that would never happen with a teacher.
+There’s a billion billion educational subtleties like the one described in this blog, that people who learn from YouTube are not even aware of, that they are missing out on, and that is slowing them down in ways that would never happen with a teacher.